2022 World Cup Qualified Teams | Federal News Network

 Teams that have qualified for the 2022 World Cup.
 The draw is Friday at Doha, Qatar:

-Europe (13) — Belgium, Croatia, Denmark, England, France, Germany, Netherlands, Serbia, Spain, Switzerland
+Europe (13) — Belgium, Croatia, Denmark, England, France, Germany, Netherlands, Poland, Portugal, Serbia, Spain, Switzerland

 South America (4 or 5) — Argentina, Brazil, Ecuador, Uruguay